Barry Marcus: Controversy

 In 2015 Rabbi Marcus spoke out in defence of John Galliano, fashion designer who was found guilty of racism and antisemitic abuse in 2011.

+Following a National Crime Agency investigation beginning in October 2022 into money from the charities Dalaid and the Schwarzschild Foundation being held in Marcus' personal bank accounts, Marcus agreed in January 2024 to return £2.35 million to the two organisations.

 Holocaust education

-Since November 2008 Rabbi Marcus has been organising educational trips to Auschwitz together with the Holocaust Education Trust.
+Since November 2008 Rabbi Marcus has been organising educational trips to Auschwitz together with the Holocaust Educational Trust.

 Awards and notable appointments

 In 2014, Rabbi Marcus was awarded the Knight's Cross of the Order of Merit of the Republic of Poland for Holocaust education and for fostering dialogue and building bridges with Poland.
 He is a member of advisory board of Lithuanian Jewish Heritage Project.